dscorbett/duployan-font/notes/fr-Dupl-x-codifie.md

 * Value: -ueuse
 * p.
 43

-When “-anse” is pronounced before after vowel but written on the consonant before it, should it be encoded before or after the vowel character?
+When “-anse” is pronounced before or after a vowel but written on the consonant before it, should it be encoded before or after the vowel character?

 reversed O